Mohammad Reza Pahlavi: 2,500-year celebration of the Persian Empire

-1973 oil price hike
+Role at OPEC

-Prior to the 1973 oil embargo Iran spearheaded OPEC's aim for higher oil prices.
-When raising oil prices Iran would point out the rising inflation as a means to justify the price increases.
+Prior to the 1973 oil embargo, Iran spearheaded OPEC's aim for higher oil prices.
+When raising oil prices, Iran would point out the rising inflation as a means to justify the price increases.

 In the aftermath of the Yom Kippur War, Arab states employed an oil embargo in 1973 against Western nations.
 Although the Shah declared neutrality, he sought to exploit the lack of crude oil supply to Iran's benefit.
-The Shah held a meeting of Persian Gulf oil producers declaring they should double the price of oil for the second time in a year.
-The price hike resulted in an “oil shock” that crippled Western economies while Iran saw a rapid growth of oil revenues.
+The Shah held a meeting of Persian Gulf oil producers, declaring they should double the price of oil for the second time in a year.
+The price hike resulted in an "oil shock" that crippled Western economies while Iran saw a rapid growth of oil revenues.
 Iranian oil incomes doubled to $4.6 billion in 1973–1974 and spiked to $17.8 billion in the following year.
-As a result, the Shah was established as the dominant figure of OPEC, having control over oil prices and production.
-Iran experienced an economic growth rate of 33% in 1973 and 40% the next year, and GNP expanded 50% in the next year.
+As a result, the Shah had established himself as the dominant figure of OPEC, having control over oil prices and production.
+Iran experienced an economic growth rate of 33% in 1973 and 40% the next year, and GNI expanded 50% in the next year.

 The Shah directed the growth in oil revenues back into the domestic economy.
-Elementary school education was made free and mandatory, major investments were made in the military, and in 1974, 16 billion dollars were spent on building new schools and hospitals.
+Elementary school education was made free and mandatory, major investments were made in the military, and in 1974, $16 billion was spent on building new schools and hospitals.
 The Shah's oil coup signaled that the United States had lost the ability to influence Iranian foreign and economic policy.
-Under the Shah, Iran dominated OPEC and middle eastern oil exports.
+Under the Shah, Iran dominated OPEC and Middle Eastern oil exports.